Backend search with InstantSearch.js

-Frontend vs backend search
+Frontend versus backend search

 Why backend search?

-- Server-side preprocessing: Perhaps the most important reason for a backend solution is to make complex calculations, or format your data, before displaying the results.
+- Server-side pre-processing.
+Perhaps the most important reason for a backend solution is to make complex calculations or format your data before displaying the results.

 - Real-time availability updates (like Airbnb)

-Doing backend search
+How to implement backend search

-Option 2: Backend search with an API client
+Backend search with an Algolia API client